Libs100/FMRI-Metabolism-Quantification/README.md

 🔍 Make sure you use the correct folder for 3FDG or 3FDGal images.

 📊 Step 3: Run the Analysis
-Once configured, execute the notebook cells:
+🔹 Execution Order:

-1️⃣ Loads the MRI images for your chosen probe
+1️⃣ load_and_display_mri.ipynb – Loads and visualizes raw MRI images for the selected probe.
-2️⃣ Processes & displays the images
-3️⃣ Saves a combined output image in output_images/
+2️⃣ compute_snr_analysis.ipynb – Computes and displays SNR values for each image.
+3️⃣ save_snr_to_excel.ipynb – Saves the computed SNR values into an organized Excel file.
+4️⃣ load_and_display_colormaps.ipynb – Loads and displays colormap images for visualization.
+5️⃣ apply_colormap_to_images.ipynb – Applies external colormaps to highlight metabolite signals.
+6️⃣ merge_mri_with_signal.ipynb – Overlays the processed signal maps onto anatomical MRI images.
+7️⃣ plot_snr_time_series.ipynb – Generates a time-series plot of SNR changes over time.

+🚀 Follow this order to ensure smooth data processing and visualization!

 ✅ Final Output Example:
 After running the script, your results will be automatically saved in output_images/.